In this section we examine the goals, motivations and influences of perspective.

-Secondly, we have the application of perspective theory in science, employed specifically to aid in the development of entirely new scientific theories.
-In terms of the theoretical influence(s) of perspective, we find innumerable examples going back through history, including: perspective methods behind the theories of Euclid, Copernicus, Darwin, Newton and Einstein etc.
+Secondly, we have the application of perspective theory in science, explicitly employed to aid in the development of entirely new scientific theories.
+In terms of the theoretical influences of perspective, we find innumerable examples going back through history, including perspective methods behind the ideas of Euclid, Copernicus, Darwin, Newton and Einstein, etc.

 Overall, it is difficult to imagine that the explosion in science, engineering and technology that took place during the last 500 years, could have happened without intimate knowledge of perspective and its various mathematical forms and associated practical methods.

 These new perspectival images led to an emphasis on illusionism and trompe-l’oeil involving a new interplay between real scenes; realistic scenes as if theatrical; theatrical scenes as if realistic; an interplay between reconstructions of past structures and interpretations of existing, possible and ideal ones.

 Ergo it is precisely this blurring of boundaries between the natural and the fictive, which inspired that extraordinary proliferation of visual images which is unique to the West and that herein lies the true significance of linear perspective: not simply as a tool for realism, but as a catalyst to our imagination, playfulness, creativity, and freedom.
 Perspective amplified visual powers and boosted mental outlooks.

 Knowledge of perspective led to all kinds of new developments, including: panoramas, cycloramas, stereographic devices, magic lanterns, camera obscura, camera lucidia, etc; and it even played a key role in the development of photographic cameras and early cinema.